Using the Text Editor

 Insert

-• Link - allows you to add hyperlinks or transform a highlighted text into a link.
+• Link - allows you to transform highlighted text into a link.

 • Media - allows you to add a video from an external URL or a video embed code.

-• Table - allows you to insert a table where the cursor currently is on the text area.
+• Table - allows you to insert a table where your cursor currently is in the text area.

-• Special character - brings up a panel containing various special characters that you can insert into the text area.
+• Special character - brings up a panel containing various special characters that you can select and insert into your text.

-• Horizontal line - adds a horizontal line to wherever the cursor currently is on the text area.
+• Horizontal line - adds a horizontal line to where your cursor currently is in the text area.

 Format